anze3db/blog/_posts/2022-11-16-six-warnings.md

-A fair amount of googling revealed that the warnings are comming from the [`six` library](https://pypi.org/project/six/).
-Luckily they already patched the issue in [version 1.16.0](https://github.com/benjaminp/six/blob/master/CHANGES)!
+A fair amount of googling revealed that the warnings are coming from the [`six` library](https://pypi.org/project/six/).
+Luckily, they patched the issue in [version 1.16.0](https://github.com/benjaminp/six/blob/master/CHANGES).
 We just have to make sure we are running the latest version!

 But something isn't right, running `pip show six` shows: